 Cover: São Sebastião Lagoon – south of Vilankulo.
-Lesser and greater flamingo occur in a profusion of colour in the estuaries and shallows along the Mozambique coastline.
+Lesser and greater flamingos occur in a profusion of colour in the estuaries and shallows along the Mozambique coastline.

 It is said that the sand and silt carried by this vast river system is what created the Bazaruto Archipelago.
 Here a fisherman sails the shallows in a dugout canoe at low tide.

-📷 Off the southern tip of Benguerra Island, a shoal of giant stingray glide through the turquoise shallows of the Bazaruto Marine Reserve.
+Off the southern tip of Benguerra Island, a shoal of giant stingrays glide through the turquoise shallows of the Bazaruto Marine Reserve.

-📷 Diary Entry – Meeting the Great Zambezi.
+Diary Entry – Meeting the Great Zambezi.
 “The flight up the coastline of Mozambique between Vilanculos and Pemba was awe-inspiring and daunting in its enormity.
-River upon river snaked through the dense green of the mangrove swamps and hardwood forests emptying spectacularly into the turquoise depths of the Indian Ocean.
-Emerald green and ochre brown fingers of freshwater met the salty blue sea having travelled countless miles through the old continent.
-The anticipation of flying over the Zambezi Delta was akin to the nervous expectation one might feel when about to meet some great soul; Mandela or Gandhi perhaps.
-As we glided over the vast and muddy depths of the Zambezi, we were silenced to the core.
-This river is the life and soul to all that it touches.
+River upon river snaked through the dense green of the mangrove swamps and hardwood forests, emptying spectacularly into the turquoise depths of the Indian Ocean.
+Emerald green and ochre brown fingers of freshwater met the salty blue sea, having travelled countless miles through the old continent.
+The anticipation of flying over the Zambezi Delta was akin to the nervous expectation one might feel when meeting some great soul, Mandela or Gandhi perhaps.
+We were silenced to the core as we glided over the vast and muddy depths of the Zambezi.
+This river is the life and soul of all that it touches.
 Its massive presence changes you forever.
-I couldn’t help thinking that the last time we saw this juggernaut of a river, it was crashing in frothy mayhem through the jagged gorges of the Victoria Falls in Zimbabwe.
-Here is was again, giant and sloth-like, peacefully joining the ocean with no major fanfare.
+I couldn’t help thinking that the last time we saw this juggernaut of a river, it was crashing in frothy mayhem through the jagged gorges of Victoria Falls in Zimbabwe.
+Again, it was giant and sloth-like, peacefully joining the ocean with no major fanfare.
 What stories it must have to tell.”
 Jay Roode

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: